EllineQ/inet/showcases/general/flowmeasurement/doc/index.rst

    Figure X. The network

-It contains hosts connected by :ned:`EthernetSwitch`'s in a dumbbell topology.
+It contains hosts connected by switches (:ned:`EthernetSwitch`) in a dumbbell topology.
 Note that the type of the hosts is parameterized (so that it can be overridden from the ini file):

 .. **TODO**